-Catalina Ocampo joined the Office of Community Engagement as the Special Projects Coordinator in 2014.
-Prior to joining BHCC, Catalina received her B.A. in Social Work at Stockton University in Galloway, NJ.
-She is currently a candidate for a Masters degree in Clinical Social Work at Simmons College in Boston, MA.
-In her role as Special Programs Coordinator, Catalina helps to connect student volunteers with community organizations, recruit, supervise and train students to become Service Leaders, expand extra-curricular programming opportunities, and perform student outreach on campus for the Office of Community Engagement.
+Evelyn Gonzalez joined the Office of Community Engagement as the Volunteer Coordinator in May, 2019.
+In her role, Evelyn helps to connect student volunteers with community organizations, recruit, supervise and train students to become Service Leaders with the Community Engagement Office, expand extra-curricular programming opportunities, and perform student outreach on campus for the Office of Community Engagement.

 Professor Robert “Ted” Carlson is a founding faculty member at Bunker Hill Community College.
 Ted earned his BA in Mathematics at the then Salem State College and an MA in Mathematics at the University of Michigan.
 While at the University of Michigan, Ted participated in the first “Teaching in the Community College Fellowship” program.
 During his tenure at BHCC, Ted has trained tutors to provide on-campus tutoring in math, developed the courses, Practicum in Instruction, which required students to do six hours a week of tutoring mostly off-campus, facilitated a Learn and Serve Grant in 1997, and was one of the six original faculty member to engage students in using service learning.
 Ted became the part-time Service Learning Coordinator in 2005.
 Retiring in 2013, Ted continues to work with the Office in a variety of special projects focused on faculty recognition and professional development.